MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/06-flow-control.md

    .Commands.GetADComputer
 ```

-Other times you can simply learn a little more about how the command works by viewing the help for
+Other times, you can get the same results while eliminating the loop altogether.
+Consult the cmdlet
-it to retrieve the same results while eliminating the loop altogether.
+help to understand your options.

 ```powershell
 'DC01', 'WEB01' | Get-ADComputer